dalfabbio/discoveryLibrary/README.md

 # Discovery Library

+<a id="readme-top"></a>

+[GIVE IT A TRY!]

 ## About the Project

-The **Discovery Library** is a web application designed to allow users to explore and discover books based on different categories or keywords.
-With a clean, modern interface, this application provides an easy way to find, view, and manage books of interest.
+The **Discovery Library** is a web application designed to allow users to explore and discover books, starting from a favourite genre.
+With a clean interface, this application provides an easy way to find, view, and manage books of interest.
 By leveraging the Open Library API, users can search for books, view detailed information, and save their favorite books to a personal list.

 ## Functionalities

-- **Search for Books**: Search for books by entering keywords or selecting categories.
+- **Search for Books**: Search for books by entering a genre in the search box.
-- **View Book Details**: Click on a book to view detailed information, including the title, author, and description.
+- **View Book Details**: Click on a book to view detailed information.
-- **Personal Book List**: Add books to a personal list for future reference and manage this list with options to view and remove books.
+- **Personal Book List**: Add books to a personal list for future reference.
 - **Copy List**: Easily copy your personalized list of books for sharing or saving elsewhere.
 - **Responsive Design**: Optimized for both desktop and mobile devices, providing a seamless user experience.
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Installation